marthoc/kuna/info.md

 | recording_interval | Optional        | 7200    | The frequency, in seconds, that the component checks for new recordings for each camera. |
 | stream_interval  | Optional          | 5       | The frequency, in seconds, that the camera's frontend streaming view will refresh its image. |
 | update_interval  | Optional          | 15      | The frequency, in seconds, that the component polls the Kuna server for updates. |

-## Updating

-Update via HACS or by grabbing the latest release and overwriting the contents of your config/custom_components/kuna directory with the contents of custom_components/kuna in the release.

 ## Downloading Recordings